Wirecloud/wirecloud/docs/administration_guide.md

   Do NOT prompt the user for input of any kind.
 - **indexes**=INDEXES
   Comma separated list of indexes to reset.
 Current available indexes: user, group and resource.
 All by default.
+- **--noinput**
+  Tells Django to NOT prompt the user for input of any kind.

 Example usage: